 Nutritional Value Of Fennel Seeds

-Besides adding flavor and aroma to a meal, fennel seeds can also offer extensive nutrients such as vitamins A, C, B6, niacin ,riboflavin, thiamine, zinc, sodium, phosphorous, proteins, and phytochemicals.
+Fennel seed benefits are vast.
+Besides adding flavor and aroma to a meal, fennel seeds can also offer extensive nutrients such as vitamins A, C, B6, niacin ,riboflaviniXVitamin B2 essential for healthy skin, eyes, and nervous system. , thiamineiXVitamin B1 that helps the body convert food into energy and supports nerve function. , zinc, sodium, phosphorus, proteins, and phytochemicals.
 One teaspoon (2g) of whole fennel seeds can provide the following nutrients to your infant (2) (3).

 |Fiber, total dietary||0.796g||–|